FrankJaco/homeassistant-wwino-addon/docs/index.md

       `http://192.168.0.222:8123/hassio/ingress/a1b2c487_wonderful_wino`

-Once you determine your URL, you can use this anywhere you want; save it as a bookmark/favorite directly in a browser, or via a dashboard card using the navigate action, to access the Wonderful Wino GUI.
-You could then eliminate the Sidebar if you wish.
+Once you determine your URL, you can use this anywhere you want; save it as a bookmark/favorite directly in a browser, or via a dashboard card using the "navigate" action, to access the Wonderful Wino GUI (as we will do in the next section).

-**Take note of the 8 random hex characters fro *your* slug as they will be needed in the next step!**
+**Take note of the 8 random hex characters from *your* slug as they will be needed in the next step!**

-### Vino Sub-View Dashboard
+### Vino SubView Dashboard
 Vino provides these functions:

 1. Sortable Wine List in a ToDo list card